rrvt/KeePassLastPass/README.md

 This is primarily a Last Pass Import/Export Extension to KeePass 1.41 (C++ Version).

 I like Password Vaults and a few years ago the password vault I was using got a little confused and deleted all my passwords.
 I abandoned that vault and decided that the next vault I used would have a backup.
 I chose LastPass based on comments but I was determined to save the passwords on my personal computer too.
 So KeePass also received good marks and the source is available.
 Being a veteran C++ SE I chose it in the C++ version.
 Last Pass keeps changing its export function so this version will process the latest version of its export file (Early 2022).
 Since It might be necessary to restore the passwords to LastPass there is an export function included in the KeePass/LastPass extension.
 It will produce the same file as what was imported.
 I have not attempted to load it into LastPass...

 ## Getting Started

 Compiled with Visual Studio 2022 (VS22).
-KeePass v1.41 requires the Boost version 1.78 Libraries: https://www.boost.org/ and the WiX Toolset extension to VS22.
+KeePass v1.41 requires the Boost version 1.81 Libraries: https://www.boost.org/ and the WiX Toolset extension to VS22.
 The boost library links may need adjusting in the project properties.

 Do a difference between the latest KeePass (1.39 at the time of writing) and this code to get an idea of the changes I made in KeePass.
 Note the Project name:

+  - Project Deprecated was added as a static library
   - Project KeePassLibC name was changed to KeePassLib
-  - Project Deprecated was added as a static library
+  - Project Installer was added as a Wix installer (see WixApp)
   - Project LastPass was added as a dll
-  - Project Installer was added as a Wix installer (see WixApp)
+  - Project LibraryMB was added as a static library

 ### Prerequisites

-I put the Boost directory (v 1.78) at the same level as the KeePass directory.
+I put the Boost directory (v 1.81) at the same level as the KeePass directory.
 The Boost Library must be compiled.
 I chose the complete command:
 ```
    b2 --build-dir=D:\SandBox\boost\Build toolset=msvc --build-type=complete  stage >build.log 2>&1
 ```